-- To ensure building materials and facade articulation integrates within the streetscape. - To minimise period reproduction design. - Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings. - Bland design such as sheer or plain rendered facades. - Large areas of glazing to the street. - Period reproduction design.
+- To ensure building materials and facade articulation integrates within the streetscape. - To minimise period reproduction design. - Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure integration of front verandas and awnings into the facade design were this is a characteristic of the streetscape. - Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.

+- Bland design such as sheer or plain rendered facades. - Period reproduction design.